robotframework/SeleniumLibrary/INSTALL.rst

 Preconditions
 -------------

-Selenium2Library supports all Python and Jython interpreters supported by the Robot Framework and the `Selenium Python Bindings`_.
-The Robot Framework Python Bindings are the most restrictive and as of now require Python 2.7 or Python 3.3+
+Selenium2Library supports almost all Python interpreters supported by the Robot Framework and the `Selenium Python Bindings`_.
+The Selenium2Library requires Python 2.7 or Python 3.3+.
+String from release 3.0.0, the Python 2.6 is not anymore supported.

 Selenium2Library depends on Robot Framework and Selenium.
-All dependencies are declared in requirements.txt with their minimum required versions.
+All dependencies are declared in `requirements.txt`_ with their minimum required versions.
+With the Selenium it might be possible that the Selenium2Library supports older versions, but older Selenium version are not tested by the development team.

 Installing using pip (recommended) or easy_install
 --------------------------------------------------